This page and contents last changed on Sunday 23 February 2025

 Tickets are sold subject to our Code of Conduct and Booking Conditions.
 Children under 16 must be accompanied by a responsible adult.
 Smoking or vaping are not permitted anywhere on our train, and e-scooters may not be brought onto the train under any circumstances.
 Bicycles cannot be carried, except folding bicycles with prior approval.
 Please consult our Accessibility Policy.

-Details of, and booking-instructions for, our future railtours will appear here when they are available; when that happens, those on our emailing list & our followers on Twitter will receive notifcation.
+Details of, and booking-instructions for, our future railtours will appear here when they are available; when that happens, those on our emailing list will receive notifcation.

 These outline plans are unavoidably subject to cancellation, modification or change of date (except where stated to the contrary), until a trip is properly advertised.

-No bookings or reservations will be accepted for any outing shown in this panel, unless you have received a letter or email from HDL pre-advertising a particular trip.
+No bookings or reservations will be accepted for any outing shown in this panel, unless you have received a letter, a flyer, or an email from HDL pre-advertising a particular trip.
 This is to ensure everyone has a fair opportunity to make bookings.

 It is a condition of holding a ticket for any outing on our train that passengers abide by the letter and spirit of our Code of Conduct (updated May 2023).